-Having an attorney who is familiar both with international aviation law and the complex technical aspects of aircraft accident investigations is crucial for your case.
+Having an attorney who is familiar with both international aviation law and aircraft accident investigations is crucial for your case.
 One aspect making international litigation for plane crash cases unique involves the role that international treaties may play.
 For example, under the Montreal Convention, you do not always have to prove that the pilot or airline was negligent or at fault for a crash.
 This creates an opportunity to file a suit against the airline.
 If an accident occurs on an international flight, then you are likely not at fault for your own injuries.

-With unique governing legal issues and complex jurisdictional issues, international aviation cases require victims to have strong legal representation.
+With governing legal issues and complex jurisdictional issues, international aviation cases require victims to have strong legal representation.
 Our international aviation accident attorneys have the relevant experience to succeed in international aviation accident cases.

 If you or a loved one are interested in filing an international aviation accident lawsuit, then contact Colson Hicks Eidson today at 305-476-7400.
 You can also contact us online and send us an outline of your case.
 We will answer all of your questions and provide you with a general understanding of international aviation law.